Required Health Forms

 - Provide test results of prior Sickle Cell Trait testing to the Health Services; OR

-Note: A copy of the sickle cell trait laboratory results must accompany the completed history and physical form.
+Note: A copy of the sickle cell trait laboratory result must accompany the completed Athletic Physical Examination Form and needs to be drawn prior to the first practice.
+This service can be provided at Student Health Services.

 Athletic History/Physical Form

-In accordance with the NCAA and Widener University requirements, all athletes or potential athletes (freshmen and/or upperclassmen transfers) must have a Sports Physical Examination Form completed by their personal health care provider prior to a student's Varsity/Junior Varsity Sport first practice.
+In accordance with the NCAA and Widener University requirements, all athletes or potential athletes (freshmen and/or upperclassmen transfers) must have an Athletic Physical Examination Form completed by their personal healthcare provider prior to a student's Varsity/Junior Varsity Sport first practice.
 This physical must be performed no more than six months prior to first team practice.
 Noncompliance will result in the athlete's ineligibility to participate in a sport.
-All club sport participants must also meet this university requirement.
+The Athletic Physical Examination Form can be obtained from the Athletic Department.

 Widener University's Athletic Department — in conjunction with the NCAA Medical Exemption Banned Stimulant Policy — requires strict documentation regarding the use of stimulant medications.
 This documentation must demonstrate that the student-athlete has had a recent clinical assessment, is routinely monitored for use of stimulant medication, and has a current prescription on file in Student Health Services in order to be approved for a medical exemption to the banned drug policy.
 Failure to comply with this requirement could keep an athlete from participating in their chosen sport for up to one year should you have a positive drug test, as a result of the NCAA's Year Round Drug Testing Program.
-The Medical Exemption Banned Stimulant Form is available on both the Student Health Services and Athletic Department websites.
+The Medical Exemption Banned Stimulant Form is attached to the Athletic Physical Examination Form packet.
+Hard copies are also available at Student Health Services and the Athletic Department.
 All HIPPA requirements will be met for the transmission of this medical information.

 Release of Records